selfcustody/krux/docs/parts.en.md

 ### M5StickV
 <img src="../img/maixpy_m5stickv/logo-250.png" align="right" style="width: 15%;">

-Below is a list of some distributors where you can find this device:
+Krux was first ported to this device in March 2022.
+Featuring the smallest screen size and resolution, it also includes a built-in battery.
+Below is a list of distributors where it can be found:

 - [M5Stack](https://shop.m5stack.com/products/stickv)
 - [Mouser](https://www.mouser.com/c/?q=m5stickv)